 Yes and no. We certainly encourage prospective students to apply if your research areas combine, build upon, or are related to our primary areas of inquiry.
 Sociology would be very boring if we all studied the very same thing, and many innovations and benefits can come from research that pushes the boundaries of what is currently being examined!
 At the same time, we want to ensure that you will be able to receive the highest quality of faculty mentorship within the substantive and methodological areas you wish to study.
 If your areas of interest strongly diverge with our department’s, you may be better suited to another program – one that specializes more immediately in the topics you wish to study and the tools you want to use to investigate them.
 You will be much happier and better supported in your personal and professional ambitions in the long run, we promise.

 Uh oh.
-I’m nervous that my letter-writer won’t get my recommendation in before the January 1st deadline.
+I’m nervous that my letter-writer won’t get my recommendation in before the application deadline.
 What do I do?

 Sometimes, no matter how far in advance you request your letter-writers’ support, there may be a chance that they will send in their recommendation at – or even after – the very last minute.
 If you anticipate this to be a problem, please notify our Academic Coordinator as soon as possible.
 Depending upon the timeframe, we may be able to assist you with coordinating an alternate letter-writer within the Slate system.
 Alternatively, you may opt to have four letters of recommendation sent rather than the required three from the very start of your application process.
 This measure may work to circumvent any issues caused by errant letter-writers.
 That said, please closely monitor your Slate application completion status and communicate upcoming deadlines with your letter-writers very clearly!

 Can I submit any missing materials after the application deadline?
 What about Fall term final grades – can I send these in to add to my file before review?